 The final scenes of the first series set the scene perfectly for more episodes, when DSU Gemma Garland discussed the consequences of correction — or altering CCTV footage — being exposed.

-BBC bosses are keeping details of Season 2 very close to their chest at the moment, but we do know it is set to follow the first series' shock ending that saw Carey seemingly join forces with the shadowy correction team she had previously sought to expose.
+The shock ending that saw Carey seemingly join forces with the shadowy correction team she had previously sought to expose.